What Are Processed Foods?

 In today’s society, it is nearly impossible to completely eliminate processed foods from your diet.
 However, you can be more mindful about your choices by taking note of the points discussed above.

 What tips do you have for limiting the processed foods you consume?
-We’d love to hear what you to do keep on track with your healthy eating.
+What do you do to keep on track with your healthy eating?
 Let us know in the comments below!